dano5342/Portfolio/readme.md

 ## UI/UX
 The UI and UX User stories for this website will be written in Adobe XD, as this enables quick and easy design tools to be utilised for the website.
+The wireframes can be found as both pdf and png formats for viewing in the wireframes folder.

 ## Features
+The website is a single page application, which displays my competencies surrounding technologies that i've used, I will also incorporate JSMail to ensure bots dont get into my email address and therefore send spam.
 ## Technologies
+* HTML5
+* SCSS / CSS
+* JavaScript
 ## Testing

 ## Deployment Writeup